Doing the basics brilliantly

 Business ethics

 To achieve our purpose, we have to act ethically and with integrity, behaving in the right way and speaking up if we think others are not doing this.
-During the year, we have refreshed our Code of Conduct which provides guidance on how to do the right thing and behave in the right way and highlights the key policies that all our employees must follow.
+Our Employee Code of Conduct provides guidance on how to do the right thing and behave in the right way and highlights the key policies that all our employees must follow.
 It covers a number of topics about how we work together, including sustainability, financial commitments, communicating externally, health and safety, owning our behaviour and managing our data.

 The Board has zero tolerance for bribery and corruption of any sort and this is reinforced through our Code of Conduct.
 Our principal suppliers are required to have similar policies and practices in place within their own businesses.

 Our Anti-Bribery and Corruption Policy outlines the expected conduct of Landsec employees and how they can report any breaches.
-An updated training module on Anti-Bribery and Corruption was also launched last year which forms part of the induction process for all new employees.
+A training module on Anti-Bribery and Corruption forms part of the induction process for all new employees.

-Our Code of Conduct can be found here
+Our Employee Code of Conduct can be found here

 Responsible procurement